 As described in 6.3 Regulation of Rents or Lease Terms, legislative amendments were made to the CBLPA in 2020 to mitigate the impact of the COVID-19 pandemic.

-A tenant’s insolvency is usually incorporated into a lease contract as a cause of termination, but this is invalid because it is inconsistent with the DRBA, which provides that the insolvent company has the right to elect either to terminate or to keep the contract effective.
+A lease term that stipulates tenant’s insolvency as a cause of termination is invalid because it is inconsistent with the DRBA, which provides that the insolvent company has the right to elect either to terminate or keep the contract effective.

 In most cases, a security deposit is provided as security to a landlord should a tenant default under a lease.
 A letter of guarantee issued by a financial institution may replace the security deposit in rare cases.

-Lessees and sub-lessees may assign their leasehold interest with the consent of the lessors and/or the sub-lessors, however, it is extremely rare in practice for such consent to be granted by the lessors and/or sub-lessors.
+Tenants and sub-tenants may assign their leasehold interest with the consent of the landlord; however, it is extremely rare in practice for such consent to be granted by the lessors.

 A common reason for a landlord to terminate a lease is a tenant’s failure to make timely rent payments, or the tenant’s alteration of the real estate without approval from the landlord.
 On the other hand, a common reason for a tenant to terminate a lease is the landlord’s transfer of the real estate to a third party.
 In such cases, the landlord may negotiate with the tenant to insert a clause in the lease agreement permitting the landlord to freely transfer the real estate as long as the transferee (ie, the third party) agrees to accept all the terms and conditions of the lease agreement.

-Leases are not required to comply with registration requirements and particular execution formalities.
-However, in order for the lessees to protect their leasehold interest from third parties, the lessees are required to record their leasehold interest in the registry (in practice, and in many cases, the leases are recorded in the real estate registry).
-In addition, the lessee must pay a recording tax, at a rate of 0.24% (inclusive of surtax) of the monthly rent payable to the lessor, and a recording fee of KRW15,000 for the real property.
+There are no registration requirements or particular execution formalities for leases.
+However, in order for the tenants to protect their leasehold interest from third parties, tenants are advised to record their leasehold interest in the registry (in practice, and in many cases, leases are recorded in the real estate registry).
+In addition, the tenant must pay a recording tax of 0.24% (inclusive of surtax) of the monthly rent payable to the landlord and a recording fee of KRW15,000 for the real property.

 A tenant may be forced to leave if they are late paying rent, but the CBLPA stipulates that the tenant cannot be forced to leave until the delayed rent payments amount to, or exceed, triple the periodic rent payments (eg, three months’ rent in the case of monthly payments).

-A lease may be terminated under the relevant Korean law, including the AELPWC, and the lessee’s leasehold interest may be extinguished upon expropriation of the leased premises (whether land or building) by the government.
-Specifically, the lease is automatically terminated at the time the expropriation process is commenced, in which case, the lessor must return the lease deposit to the lessee.
-The lessor is not obliged to pay separate damages for such termination due to expropriation.
-However, under the relevant Korean law, the expropriating entity must pay the following as compensation to the lessee of an expropriated building:
+A lease may be terminated in accordance with the relevant law, including the AELPWC, and the tenant’s leasehold interest may be extinguished upon expropriation of the leased premises (whether land or building) by the government.
+Specifically, a lease is automatically terminated at the time the expropriation process is commenced, in which case the landlord must return the lease deposit to the tenant.
+The landlord is not obliged to pay separate damages for termination due to expropriation.
+However, under the relevant law, the expropriating entity must pay the following as compensation to the tenant of an expropriated building:

-Since there are no statutory or other legal procedures for paying contractors, the payment structures for construction projects are typically decided in contractual agreements.
+Since there are no statutory or other legal procedures for paying contractors, the payment structures for construction projects are typically set out in contractual agreements.
 The most common payment method for construction contracts is the fixed fee method, while the cost of the work method (or cost plus fee) is rarely used.
-In public construction contracts, unlike private construction contracts, however, escalation clauses are generally allowed.
+However, in public construction contracts, unlike private construction contracts, escalation clauses are generally allowed.

 In fixed fee contracts, contractors bear the risks relating to, among others: